sonata-nfv/son-mano-framework/README.md

 ## Installation

 If you do not want to execute the components within a Docker container, you can also install them on a normal machine.
-Each micro service contains a `setup.py` file so that you can follow the standard Python installation procedure by doing:
+Each micro-service contains a `setup.py` file so that you can follow the standard Python installation procedure by doing:

 ```
 python setup.py install
 ```

 or

 ```
 python setup.py develop